Les Roches hotel management school: Academic structure

-The school program includes a preparatory year where courses are focused on hotel operations in a craft-based learning environment and building experience through a hospitality industry internship.
+The school program included a preparatory year where courses were focused on hotel operations in a craft-based learning environment and building experience through a hospitality industry internship.

-Upon successful completion of the preparatory year students continue on to the administration and management modules for hospitality and service organizations.
+Upon successful completion of the preparatory year students continued on to the administration and management modules for hospitality and service organizations.

 Campus

-The preparatory year of the International Hotel Management specialization takes place on the Glion-sur-Montreux campus of Glion Institute of Higher Education.
-Students then move into the official Bachelor of Science in Hospitality Management program on the Bulle campus for the remaining three years.
-The entire Food, Beverage and Operations Management specialization takes place on the Bluche campus.
-These institutions are not a part of LRG-UAS although the faculty, campuses and facilities such as the libraries and student housing are shared with these institutions.
+The preparatory year of the International Hotel Management specialization took place on the Glion-sur-Montreux campus of Glion Institute of Higher Education.
+Students then moved into the official Bachelor of Science in Hospitality Management program on the Bulle campus for the remaining three years.
+The entire Food, Beverage and Operations Management specialization took place on the Bluche campus.
+These institutions were not a part of LRG-UAS although the faculty, campuses and facilities such as the libraries and student housing are shared with these institutions.